impostorsguides/impostorsguides.github.io/rbenv/1-h-content.md

 This is the happy-path test, covering [this `for` loop](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-commands#L27).
 The test runs the regular `rbenv-commands` command, asserts that it was successful, and asserts that certain commands are listed among the output printed to STDOUT.

 We also explicitly assert that the line “sh-shell” does *not* appear in the output.
-We want to ensure that the “shell” command is presented to the user when they run `rbenv commands`, but that command’s logic lives in a file named `rbenv-sh-shell` (because the path it takes during execution branches depending on which shell program the user is running), and when we scrape the list of command files in order to generate the output of `rbenv commands`, we want to strip out the `sh-` prefix since the user is not meant to type `rbenv sh-shell` when they run this command.
+We want to ensure that the “shell” command is presented to the user when they run `rbenv commands`, but that command's logic lives in a file named `rbenv-sh-shell` (because the path it takes during execution branches depending on which shell program the user is running), and when we scrape the list of command files in order to generate the output of `rbenv commands`, we want to strip out the `sh-` prefix since the user is not meant to type `rbenv sh-shell` when they run this command.

 Next test: